Skip to main content

 Some research indicates that prolonged or aggressive fasting might lead to a temporary decrease in testosterone levels in lean, active men.
 This is an important consideration.
 For this reason, moderate fasting protocols like 16:8 are often more suitable than more extended fasts (24+ hours) for men whose primary goal is maximizing the anabolic potential of TRT.

 The body perceives prolonged energy deficits as a significant stressor, which can lead to a down-regulation of reproductive hormones as a protective measure.
-The aim is to achieve the of fasting without sending a systemic signal of excessive stress that could counteract the goals of therapy.
+The aim is to achieve the metabolic benefits of fasting without sending a systemic signal of excessive stress that could counteract the goals of therapy.

 Table of Fasting Protocols and Hormonal Considerations